 Prices and Markets, Managerial Economics, Game Theory, Contract Theory

-Timothy's research focuses on microeconomic theory, particularly the economics of organizations, bounded rationality (learning, information processing, and communication), and mathematical economics.
-His recent publications (in journals such as the RAND Journal of Economics, Journal of Economics Theory, Economic Theory, and the Review of Economic Studies) cover topics such as equilibria in Bayesian games, communication, and decentralized information processing in organizations.
-Timothy participates in many seminars and conferences in North America and Europe, he is a referee or reviewer for many academic journals and academic presses, and he is Associate Editor and Production Editor of the Journal of the European Economic Association.
+Timothy's research focuses on microeconomic theory, particularly the economics of organisations, bounded rationality (learning, information processing, and communication), and mathematical economics.
+His recent publications are featured in journals such as the RAND Journal of Economics, Journal of Economics Theory, Economic Theory, and the Review of Economic Studies, and cover topics such as equilibria in Bayesian games, communication, and decentralised information processing in organisations.
+Timothy participates in various seminars and conferences in North America and Europe, he is a referee or reviewer for numerous academic journals and academic press, he serves as an Associate Editor and a Production Editor of the Journal of the European Economic Association.

 Timothy has broad teaching experience at the undergraduate, MBA, and PhD levels.
-At INSEAD, he teaches managerial economics (Prices and Markets) and advanced game theory to MBA students.
-In the process of teaching managerial economics at INSEAD, at Northwestern University, and at New York University, he has developed a textbook and web-based platform for imperfect competition games.
-For PhD students at INSEAD, he teaches microeconomic theory, game theory, and mathematical economics; he has been on the dissertation committees of several PhD students in disciplines outside of economics.
+At INSEAD, he teaches managerial economics (Prices and Markets) and advanced game theory courses in the MBA programme.
+In the process of teaching managerial economics at INSEAD, Northwestern University, and the New York University, he developed a textbook and a web-based platform for imperfect competition games.
+Hhe teaches microeconomic theory, game theory, and mathematical economics in the INSEAD PhD programme.
+He has served on the dissertation committees of several PhD students who specialised in disciplines outside of economics.

 - JOURNAL ARTICLES - A Theorem of the Maximin and Applications to Bayesian Zero-Sum Games - International Journal of Game Theory

 - JOURNAL ARTICLES - Interim Bayesian Nash Equilibrium on Universal Type Spaces for Supermodular Games - Journal of Economic Theory